Skip to content

 Year One of the program is comprised of general university requirements which continue into Year Two.
 The second year includes required courses on the global history of architecture, a course on materials and craft, and a required design fundamentals studio course.
 A second design fundamentals studio is available as an elective.

 Year Three consists of courses that delve deeper into history and theory, materials and processes of fabrication and construction, and sustainable approaches to design of built environments.
 Once in Year Four, students have increased flexibility to concentrate in areas of greatest interest.
-A capstone course completes the degree requirements for graduation.
+A senior project course completes the degree requirements for graduation.
+Students are strongly encouraged to complete a minor that will personalize their journey in the architectural studies program.

 Download the BA Architectural Studies curriculum template.